Yield-hungry Japanese investors flocking to Chinese bonds

-While the amounts they have invested so far make China a modest investment at best for the yen-based investors, they have already ploughed a record amount into yuan bonds this year.
+While the amounts they have invested so far make China a modest investment at best for the yen-based investors, they have already plowed a record amount into yuan bonds this year.

 Japanese investors, famed for pumping billions of dollars into high-yielding markets across the world, have been long wary of Beijing’s controlled and closed markets.